Sulav182/in-vehicle-security/README.md

 ## Adding Code on arduino
 To write code on arduino, we use Arduino IDE 2.0.1.
 It can be downloaded from the official arduino site.
 If running on VirtualBox, make sure to enable usb controller so that the arduinos can be accessed inside the VirtualBox.
 To add the usb devices, first connect the arduino to a usb port.
 Then go to ‘Settings’ in VirtualBox and select the USB tab.
 Then click the icon with plus sign on to add the arduino.
 If more than one arduino is connected, be sure to add it as well.
 Once the setting is complete, start the operating system inside VirtualBox.

+### Objective
+Alice and Bob are legitimate users whereas Charlie is not.
+Alice sends the data and Bob receives it.
+They both share same encryption keys to encrypt/decrypt the data.
+Charlie tries to send the data to Bob by guessing the key.
+There are three scenarios: one where no keys are used(section 1), second where we use poly to hash the data and verify authenticity by using MAC(Message Authentication Code) value, and third where we encrypt data with key and iv.
+The objective is to observe the data received by Bob from Alice and Charlie in all three scenarios.

 ### Using Arduino IDE in Virtual Box
 - Make sure virtual box in installed
-- Click on the kali.ova file and wait for it open
+- Click on the kali.ova file and wait for it tp open
 - Enter username: kali, password: kali when prompted
 - Click on Home folder present in desktop
 - Go to Documents -> arduino -> arduino-ide_2.0.1_Linux_64bit -> arduino-ide